Case StudyCrisis communications

 With official information changing rapidly, it was important to swiftly digest the information and share it in multiple formats.

-PR Consulting created and managed a number of broadcasting platforms for sharing information with stakeholders:
+Bellingham PR & Communications created and managed a number of broadcasting platforms for sharing information with stakeholders:

 - Regular alerts posted on the center’s website containing COVID-19 updates, sometimes multiple times per day.